 If you have a small number of shares (valued, say, under £500), ShareGift, the charity share donation scheme can help.
 It will accept your shares and then pool them with shares given by other people.
 ShareGift make donations to a wide range of charities – and does support Christian Aid.
 You can contact ShareGift on 020 7930 3737.

 What will Christian Aid do with the shares?

 We generally do not keep an investment portfolio of shares, and sell donated shares as soon as possible.
 Given the volatility of stock markets in recent times, we will sometimes hold shares that are listed in the FTSE4Good Index until markets recover.

 Are there any shares you will not accept?

 Christian Aid’s ethical policy stops us from fundraising from organisations whose work, policies or product is detrimental to people in developing countries.
-If the shares being offered could potentially fall into this category, Christian Aid would take a pragmatic approach based on benefit vs risk and potential damage to Christian Aid and its partners by accepting them.
-Such shares would be sold straight away.
+If the shares being offered could potentially fall into this category, we would take a pragmatic approach based on benefit verses risk and potential damage to Christian Aid’s reputation and its partners by accepting them.

 For more information contact Paul Sandford at email@example.com or call 020 7523 2094.